 Continues to develop the knowledge required to perform radiographic procedures.
 Topics include: anatomy and routine projections of the cranium; anatomy and routine projections of the facial bones; anatomy and routine projections of the sinuses, special radiographic procedures, and pathological considerations of the cranium, facial bones, sinuses and special procedures.

-Prerequisite: Program admission, Program Instructor Approval, RADT 1010, RADT 1030, RADT 1060 law, cultural diversity, and patient information management.
+Prerequisite: Program admission, Program Instructor Approval, RADT 1010, RADT 1030, RADT 1060

 RADT 2201 | INTRODUCTION TO COMPUTED TOMOGRAPHY (30-0-2)